Skip to content

 Script Development / Basic Concepts

-1. Script Collections, Scripts, and Functions
+1. Script Set, Script, and Function

-A script collection is not a folder
+Script Set is not a folder

-Concept Example ID
+Concept ID Example

 Script demo__test